Ring modulation: Simplified operation

 Alternatively, one can use the fact that multiplication in the time domain is the same as convolution in the frequency domain.

 Ring modulators thus output the sum and difference of the frequencies present in each waveform.
 This process of ring modulation produces a signal rich in partials.
-Neither the carrier nor the incoming signal are prominent in the output, and ideally, not present at all.
+Neither the carrier nor the incoming signal is prominent in the output, and ideally, not present at all.

 Two oscillators, whose frequencies were harmonically related and ring modulated against each other, produce sounds that still adhere to the harmonic partials of the notes but contain a very different spectral makeup.
 When the oscillators' frequencies are not harmonically related, ring modulation creates inharmonics, often producing bell-like or otherwise metallic sounds.

 If the carrier signal is a square wave of frequency $f_c$, whose Fourier expansion contains the fundamental and a series of reducing-amplitude odd harmonics: